 - Develop a comprehensive system for spelling instruction.

 Summer 2020 dates coming soon. | 8:00 am–3:45 pm

 Lesley University, 1815 Mass.
 Ave., Cambridge, MA 02140.
 Find a place to stay.

 3 Graduate Credits (with assignments + fees)

 The online Phonics, Vocabulary, and Spelling course must be taken for 3 graduate credits.
-Take the course individually or as part of our 18-credit Graduate Certificate in Developing Systematic Language and Literacy Expertise.
+Take the course individually or as part of our 18-credit Graduate Certificate in Developing Literacy Expertise Through Responsive Classroom Teaching.